Silly girls!

 And then we headed to the small town of Wykoff (population 425) and to the historic jail house where we were spending the night.
 The city has turned the 1913 building into a B&B. It is original with thick stone walls, steel doors, has two rooms - one with a 2-bunk jail cell.
 They have added on a bathroom and modern conveniences such as lighting, AC, TV, internet, comfy beds, and a nice patio.

 The girls suggested walking tacos for dinner and we realized that I forgot to bring the cheese, so we walked to the little convenience store and they didn’t have any either - cheeseless tacos.
 We sat out on the patio and had our tacos and walked back to the little store for dessert.
 There weren’t a lot of GF options, so they had popsicles while playing in the park behind the jail house.
 We watched America’s Got Talent and went to bed.
 They were afraid that they would fall out of the bunks, so we all started out in the queen sized bed, but then I ended up sleeping in the bottom bunk of the jail cell.
 Now I can say that I’ve slept in a jail cell (it was NOT an item on my bucket list).
 Wykoff has done an excellent job of restoring this historic building and bringing some extra tourist income to the town.
-The area is beautiful - part of the driftless area with lots of hills, valleys, rock formations, and the Root River.
+The area is beautiful - part of the driftless area with lots of hills, valleys, rock formations, and the Root River

 Our destination for Tuesday was the Olmsted county fair at Rochester.
 It was the first day of the fair, so the rides and games were not opening until 6pm.
 Dang it!
 We spent three hours in the animal and 4H displays and eating.

 They had gymnastics that night, so it was another full day for us.
-Norah was missing her family, so she had several FaceTime chats with Jill, shed a few tears but I was able to comfort her so she setting in for the night.
+Norah was missing her family, so she had several FaceTime chats with Jill, shed a few tears but I was able to comfort her so she settled in for the night.

 We spent the afternoon at the Fireman’s Park pool on Wednesday afternoon and they even talked me into getting in the water with them.
 It was refreshing and we had fun playing.
 I enjoyed the quiet solitude of my little apartment after taking them back home.
 I love being around them, but by the 3rd day, my patience runs thin and I’m getting tired.